Links with St Peter’s Church

-Revd Hannah and Revd Philip are regular visitors to the school, are well known to the children and contribute significantly to supporting the Christian vision for the school.
+Previous vicars Revd Hannah and Revd Philip were regular visitors to the school, well known to the children and contributed significantly to supporting the Christian vision for the school.

 To find out more about our partnership and/or St Peter’s Church visit

 Children attend collective worship in the Church twice a week and we work closely with the clergy team who alongside leaders from other local churches, lead collective worship in school also.